Ice friction at the nanoscale: Results

-The large difference in the frictional behavior can be anticipated from the plot of equilibrium density profiles (Figure \ref{Fig2}-(a,b,c,d)).
-For the hydrophobic substrate, ($\theta=\fone\,$\textdegree) the structure of the premelting film is very similar to that found when the ice surface is exposed to vacuum (green dashed line in Figure \ref{Fig2}-(a)).
+The large difference in the frictional behavior can be anticipated from the plot of equilibrium density profiles \cite{nikifioridis21}.
+Here we describe results obtained at T=262~K (Fig.~\ref{Fig2}-(a,b,c,d)), but the same trend is observed in all the temperature range studied (SI Appendix Fig, S3 and S4).
+For the hydrophobic substrate ($\theta=120^\circ$) the structure of the premelting film is very similar to that found when the ice surface is exposed to vacuum (green dashed line in Fig.~\ref{Fig2}-(a)).
 The density profiles differ significantly only by the presence of a small density peak that appears in the confined film close to the wall.
-However, increasing the strength of the wall interactions results in an increase of the film thickness, and the appearance of a strongly layered liquid film with a structure that is very similar to that observed in studies of undercooled water under confinement \cite{kastelowitz10,zhu19}.
-Particularly, we see a large enhancement of the first adsorption peak, with a density that can increase as much as a factor of three compared to that observed in the hydrophobic wall with $\theta=\fone\,$\textdegree (Figure \ref{Fig2}-(d)).
+However, increasing the strength of the wall interactions results in an increase of the film thickness and the appearance of a strongly layered liquid film.
+Particularly, we see a large enhancement of the first adsorption peak, with a density that can increase as much as a factor of three compared to that observed in the hydrophobic wall with $\theta=120^\circ$ (Fig.~\ref{Fig2}-(d)).
 By visual inspection we confirm that the water molecules pertaining to the first adsorption peak exhibit strong intra-layer hydrogen bonding, with proliferation of flattened hexagonal rings as observed in adsorbed thin films on metals \cite{carrasco12,shimizu18}, and undercooled water under confinement \cite{kastelowitz10,zhu19}.